HunorMarton/svg-tutorial/src/content/svg/basic-shapes.md

 </div>

 SVGs often have an `xmlns` property as well.
-This, however – if the image is embedded in HTML – can be omitted.
+This, however – if the image is inlined in HTML – can be omitted.

 ### How to draw a Christmas Ornament